 Feature · property income statement

-Property income statements that can be traced back to the ledger.
+Property income statements that trace back to the ledger.

 Bottom line

-Lodge Ledger uses a statement-first reporting model with category discipline and drill-down source records.
+Lodge Ledger uses statement-first reporting with category discipline and drill-down source records.

 Revenue and expense sections